lrslab/nanoCEM/docs/adaption.md

 ## Base shift (only for f5c)

 For `f5c` (both for `resquiggle and eventalign`), during nanopore signal alignment, it utilizes a **k-mer model** and assigns the alignment result to the **first base**.
 However, this is not the case for `tombo resquiggle` and `move_table`.
+Their developers noticed this problem and applied a complicated strategy to tackle it in this [link](https://github.com/hiruna72/squigualiser/blob/main/docs/base_shift_and_eventalignment.md).

-To make their results as consistent as possible and enable comparisons with them, we applied a simple strategy to shift f5c's result and introduced `--base_shift` option to align the result closer to the **middle** of the k-mer.
+But in nanoCEM, to make their results as consistent as possible and enable comparisons with them, we applied a simple strategy to shift f5c's result and introduced `--base_shift` option to align the result closer to the **middle** of the k-mer.

 For example, in R10 DNA sequence whose k-mer is 9-mer, if the basecalled sequence is **A**CACTACAC (9 nt), `f5c` will return only 1 event index of the first **A**.